pujangampa/Secure-Cipher-Tool/README.md

 # Secure-Cipher-Tool

 The "Secure Cipher Tool" is a Python application designed to make the Caesar cipher encryption and decryption process easy and interactive for users.
 The Caesar cipher is a simple substitution cipher that shifts each letter in the plaintext by a fixed number of positions down or up the alphabet.
+Enhanced security by enabling users to specify a custom encryption key for the Caesar Cipher, adding an additional layer of data protection.

 # Encryption and Decryption